Emberline Films Press Kit

 Red River Gorge, KY · 2024–Present

-Women in climbing & eco-tourism
+Generational Kentuckian women in climbing & the effects of eco-tourism

 Festival circuit — 2025–26